brigadecore/brigade/docs/topics/scripting.md

 Each build gets its own shared storage.
 This is a file path that can be accessed by every job during the build, but which does not survive after the build has completed.

-Storage is always mounted to `/mnt/brigade/share` on each job's container.
+When enabled, storage is mounted to `/mnt/brigade/share` on each job's container.

 ```javascript
 const { events, Job, Group } = require("brigadier")